Roy Moore Has A Long History Of Creating Controversy

 “I want to see virtue and morality returned to our country and God is the only source of our law, liberty and government,” Moore said just last week in a debate with Luther Strange, who lost the GOP nomination despite millions of dollars in Republican backing and an endorsement from President Donald Trump.

-Here’s a taste of what’s to come if Moore wins the Senate seat vacated by Attorney General Jeff Sessions:
+Here’s a taste of what’s to come if Moore wins the Senate seat vacated by Attorney General Jeff Sessions.
+He’ll be facing off against Democrat Doug Jones in the Dec.
+12 special election.

 10 Commandments controversy